KW-DONG/Roads-Damages-Detector/README.md

 3. Deep learning model
 4. Deep learning model weights
 5. Deep learning classification table
-6. Image preprocessing parameters （待凯文哥确认）
+6. Image preprocessing parameters

 ### Output:
-During detection, real-time display of images with identified boxes is available; detection results such as type, confidence score, size, etc. can be displayed and text reports can be sent to email; logs can also be displayed. （待凯文哥确认）
+During detection, real-time display of images with identified boxes is available; detection results such as type, confidence score, size, etc. can be displayed; logs can also be displayed.
 Additional features:
 1. Support for traditional image preprocessing
 2. Display of maps with GPS coordinates